 Benefits of Studying Abroad

 Of course, the idea of living overseas for months can be overwhelming.
 But students who have studied abroad claim to have increased self-confidence, a greater awareness of their own cultural values and biases, and a lasting impact on their view of the world.
 Whether your study-abroad experience is wonderful, or terrible, it’s always unforgettable, educational, and almost always certainly worth it.
-Let’s take a look at some of the key benefits of studying abroad.

 1. Build Your Foreign Language Skills

-One of the chief benefits of studying abroad is the opportunity to build and sharpen your language skills.
+One of the chief benefits of studying abroad is the opportunity to build and sharpen your foreign language skills.
 A lot can be gained by studying a language in a classroom state-side but being immersed in another country and having to use your language skills on a daily basis is often the key to becoming fluent.
 Crucially, studying abroad can give you the opportunity to learn conversational language that you otherwise might not learn in the classroom, allowing you to speak like a local.
 Numerous studies have shown that immersion programs, in which students are placed in circumstances where another language is prevalent, increase vocabulary and oral proficiency for most students of a foreign language, as well as listening comprehension, and the ease of reading and writing in another language.

 2. Improve Employment Prospects